wds4/tribal-tapestry/essays/bookJustification/utility/README.md

 Learn how to navigate your next philosophy course.

 ## [Toxicity and Academia]()
 *Brilliance is hitting a target no one else can hit.
 Genius is hitting a target no one else can see.* Learn to spot the cognitive blind spots thrust upon you by academia.
-Bust one and get a Nobel Prie!
+Unravel one and get a Nobel Prize!

 ## [The Decentralized Web]()
 The Tapestry Model tells us how to decentralize information.